ringabout/awesome-nim/README.md

 - [Learn Nim in Y minutes](https://learnxinyminutes.com/docs/nim/) - Whirlwind tour.
 - [Nim by Example](https://nim-by-example.github.io) - Series of pages and examples for learning the Nim programming language.
 - [Nim for Python programmers](https://github.com/nim-lang/Nim/wiki/Nim-for-Python-Programmers) - Guide to Nim for people with experience in Python.
-- [Rosettacode:Nim](https://rosettacode.org/wiki/Category:Nim) - 100s of solutions for various tasks using Nim (Implementations available in other languages as well).
+- [Nim on Rosetta Code](https://rosettacode.org/wiki/Category:Nim) - Thousands of solutions for various tasks using Nim.
-- [dev](https://dev.to/t/nim) - Nim blogs in `dev.io`.
+- [Nim Memory](http://zevv.nl/nim-memory/) - A small tutorial explaining how Nim stores data in memory.
+- [Nim ARC](http://zevv.nl/nim-memory/nim-arc.html) - A friendly explanation of ARC and its implications for the programmer.

 ### Videos

-- [Nim official Channel](https://www.youtube.com/channel/UCDAYn_VFt0VisL5-1a5Dk7Q/videos) - Official videos introduce the powerful and interesting part in Nim language.
+- [Nim's Official Channel](https://www.youtube.com/channel/UCDAYn_VFt0VisL5-1a5Dk7Q/videos) - Official videos introduce the powerful and interesting part in Nim language.
-- [Nim for beginners](https://www.youtube.com/user/kiloneie/playlists) - This is a video series meant to teach people programming in Nim to people who have never programmed before, or are new to Nim.
+- [Nim for Beginners](https://www.youtube.com/user/kiloneie/playlists) - This is a video series meant to teach people programming in Nim to people who have never programmed before, or are new to Nim.
 - [Make a website with Nim](https://www.youtube.com/watch?v=ndzlVRWqT2E&list=PL6RpFCvmb5SGw7aJK1E4goBxpMK3NvkON) - This is a video series meant to teach people make a website with Nim using `jester`.
 - [Learning Nim](https://www.youtube.com/watch?v=I_Y94G37iR4&list=PLu-ydI-PCl0PqxiYXQMmLh7wjQKm5Cz-H) - Tutorial video series on learning Nim showcasing various features of the language and its libraries.